 First Impressions / Setting up

 The ear pads are plastic, not leather, and you get two choices: A set (fitted) with small holes, so they sit on your ear, and a set with much wider holes, so they fully enclose your ear.
 I preferred the latter, for better isolation.
 Good to have the choice, though.
-The coiled cable fits with a twist action into one of the earcups, and has a right-angle 1/4″ convertor over an 1/8″ jack on the other end.
+The coiled cable fits with a twist action into one of the earcups and has a right-angle 1/4″ converter over a 1/8″ jack on the other end.
 Both ends are gold plated.

 I found the headphones reassuringly chunky yet comfortably light, and fitted with the earcups that suited me best, they were as comfortable as most DJ headphones (ie, they grip your head firmly to allow them half a chance of cutting out most of the ambient noise).
 Due to their size and design, they felt very familiar – look at most full-sized DJ headphones, and you’ll see startling similarities on the basic design.
 (Interestingly, Reloop’s own RHP-20s, which we love, break from such a design).